9 Steps to Starting Your Florida Business

 When you order our Florida Business Presence website & phone services package, we give you a list of possible domains based on your business name.
 Our agents can even offer you one-on-one assistance as you decide.

-You can appoint an individual or hire a business that offers registered agent services to fulfill this role as long as the requirements are met.
+You can appoint an individual or hire a business that offers registered agent services to fulfill this role as long as they meet the state’s requirements.
 Your registered agent must have a physical address in Florida where they are available to receive documents during regular business hours.
 And if your registered agent is an individual, they must also be over 18.

 While you can serve as your own registered agent, there are benefits to hiring a service (like us):